hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 To clean up or delete the OVSvAPP setup:

-1. On the server where you extracted the `ovsvapp.tgz` file, locate the `hp-ovsvapp/conf/ovs_vapp.ini` file.
+1. On the server where you extracted the `ovsvapp_1.0.1.tgz` file, locate the `hp-ovsvapp/conf/ovs_vapp.ini` file.

 2. Modify the `ovs_vapp.ini` file by entering only the connection details in the [vmware] section.